 After you have about four posts done, move on to writing your website content – the text that actually makes your customer want to buy after they land on your site.
 NOW you can shout your greatness – but make sure to frame that greatness in your customer’s actual need for your product.
 Continue the conversation that your blog started.
 Next, pictures.
 You need well-thought out images that help tell your story.
 Even if you sell makeup or hair products – a million selfies is not a story.
 You need website images, blog post images, social media images (not being specific on networks here because you should be where your customers are).
 Before you tap that shutter button, consider where and how the shot will be used, and for the love of Pete – WAIT FOR THE DAMN THING TO FOCUS.
 Take your time.
 Take 30 shots if you have to, to get it right.
 Cost, $0.

-Once you’ve completed your website content and at least 30 days of content – with a real, doable plan for the other 60 – THEN it’s time to see about a web designer (it’s totally ok to see a brand coach now).
+Once you’ve completed your website content and at least 30 days of content (a good mix is 4 standard posts of 500-600 words, 1 long post of 800 words, 20 social media posts for your most relevant networks) – with a real, doable plan for the next 60 – THEN it’s time to see about a web designer (it’s totally ok to see a brand coach now).
 Your budget will dictate how you go about that.
 I’ve ranted about free website builders in the past, but if that’s your budget, do what you must to present your business well.
 HOWEVER, keep in mind that WordPress software is free.
 You could have a professional website for the low, low cost of hosting – about $15 per month.
 Your own domain name will run you about $15 per year.
 You see where I’m going with this, right?

 With few exceptions, professionals don’t work for free.
 BUT, if you show a professional that you have made the effort to invest in the success of your business, and respect their time and art – you may find flexible terms are easier to negotiate than you think.
 Your new business deserves your investment, and at the very beginning, your time is far more valuable than money in establishing a foundation for your success.